Switching pharmacies? Transfer your prescription to Fairview in 60 seconds. Start your transfer

 For an anticoagulation patient, that gap is not a paperwork problem.
 It is a stroke waiting to happen, and it is on your scorecard.
 That is not a pharmacy partner.
 That is a liability.

-Fairview is held to the same quality standards that affect your reimbursement.
+Fairview is held to the same quality standards that track your patients' adherence.

 You prescribe.